Team3128/camp/about/registration.md

 The following are our policies regarding the registration process:

 #### Payment Deadline
 Payments for Summer Camp 2016 are due by June 30st, 2016 for non-full weeks.
+Weeks that are full may be subject to an earlier payment deadline in order to ensure that maximum number of camper slots are available.

 #### Pay by Check
 Checks should be made payable to 'Canyon Crest Academy Foundation'.